Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Introduction

-representing the information, and the matrix $ \sigma X_n $ is considered as additive noise.
-They studied the LSD of $ D_n $ and further investigated the analytical properties of the LSD, as well as characterization of its support set in \cite{dozier2007analysis}.
+The majority of known results for the sample covariance type matrix are under the central condition, that is, the entries of $ X_{n} $ are zero mean (which can be extended to allowing the entries to have a common mean).
+In fact, the large non-central random matrices also have significant implications that may be considered as an extension of non-central Wishart matrices, an important random matrix in multivariate linear regression under a non-null hypothesis.
+Owing to its applications in wireless communication and signal processing, it is also referred to as an information-plus-noise matrix.
+The first work on this direction was done by Dozier and Silverstein \cite{dozier2007empirical}.
+The model they considered is the matrix $ R_n $ contains the information, and the matrix $ \sigma X_n $ is considered as additive noise.
+They studied the LSD of $ D_n $ and further investigated the analytical properties of the LSD, as well as the characterization of its support set in \cite{dozier2007analysis}.
 Loubaton and Vallet \cite{loubaton2011almost} considered the model $ D_{n} $.
 They assume $ R_n $ is of fixed rank and $ X_n $ with means zero and covariances $ \frac{1}{N} $, and they characterized the a.s. limits of the few largest eigenvalues of $ D_n $.
-Bai and Silverstein \cite{bai2012no} showed that, with additional assumptons on $R_n$, in any closed interval outside the support of the LSD of $ D_n $, with probability one, there is no eigenvalues of $ D_n $ falling in this interval for all large $ n $.
+Bai and Silverstein \cite{bai2012no} showed that, with additional assumptions on $R_n$, in any closed interval outside the support of the LSD of $ D_n $, with probability one, there are no eigenvalues of $ D_n $ falling in this interval for all large $ n $.
 Capitaine \cite{capitaine2014exact} further proved the exact separation problem.

+Observing that the noise $ \sigma X_n $ has a covariance matrix $\sigma^2I$ ($ I $ representing the $ n \times n $ identity matrix), Zhou et al. \cite{zhou2022limiting} expanded the possibilities of the noise covariance matrix.
+They allowed the covariance matrix not only to be a multiple of identity, but also other non-negative definite matrices.
+This further extended Dozier and Silverstein's model $ D_n $ to information-plus-correlated-noise matrices and Zhou et al. \cite{zhou2022limiting} proved that, almost surely, the empirical spectral distribution (ESD), $F_n$, of the matrix $ C_n $, defined by $F_n(x)=(1/n)( \text{number of eigenvalues of} \ C_n \leq x)$ converges to a nonrandom LSD $ F $, under certain conditions.
+When $T_{n}$ is a central sample covariance matrix and independent of $X_{n}$, $C_n $ is referred to as the noncentral Fisher matrix \cite{ZhangB23,HouZ23}.
+We refer to the canonical correlation analysis \cite{BaoH1,BaoH2} for an application of the high dimensional noncentral Fisher matrix.

+We are now able to state the result in Zhou et al. \cite{zhou2022limiting}.
+Under the assumptions: \begin{description} \item[(a)] $ c_n = n/N \to c \in (0,1] $, as $ \min\{n, N\} \to \infty $. \item[(b)] The entries of $ X_n $ are independent standardized random variables satisfying